Am I eligible?

 - Courses we support typically offer a Level 4 qualification or above.
 If your course qualification is lower than Level 4, your application must demonstrate a clear link between your studies and your future employment or career goals

-We appreciate that applying for funding can be difficult.
-If you are not sure what statutory funding you are eligible to apply for, you can find good advice at Disability Rights UK
+You can find more guidance on what evidence to submit here.
+Your application will not be processed without this information.
+We understand that applying for funding can be difficult.
+If you are not sure what statutory funding you are eligible to apply for, you can find advice at Disability Rights UK.